lawren/software-manifesto/README.md

 The best ideas happen when engineers, designers, PMs, marketers, and users all see the same picture.
 Don’t wait for handoffs.
 Create shared context early and often.

+### Cut features, not corners.

+As engineers, we’re often asked to do more with less.
+The instinct can be to rush, to duct tape something together “for now.”
+But shortcuts in quality always come due and that "opportunity to refactor it" will never come.
+Unstable features will break customer trust, something that can rarely be earned back.

+The better trade is scope.
+Build less, but build it right.
+Clean architecture, clear interfaces, well-tested code are investments, not luxuries.
+Code that’s reliable, maintainable, and a joy to work with is the best way to serve both your users and your future self.
+Future work will be faster, debugging easier, and onboarding smoother.
+Customers remember how your product made them feel, not how much you shipped.

 ### Cultivate humility.

 Ego kills good products.
 Stay curious.
 Let go of the need to be right.
 The best engineers I know question their own assumptions more than anyone else.